 So despite the abundance of signs and warnings about crocodiles, a bit like the elusive cassowary, you may never actually physically see one in the wild.

 However, this is no reason to be complacent.
-Crocodiles are more likely to see you than you are to see them and their aggression to unsuspecting humans is well documented in the news.
+Crocodiles are more likely to see you than you are to see them, so it’s best to always be on the lookout.

 If you really want to see one during your time in the tropics, turn the odds in your favour by joining a croc-spotting tour or visit one of the wildlife parks in Tropical North Queensland.